St Luke's, London: History

 From 1889 it was part of the County of London.
 The vestry administered local government in the area until the civil parish became part of the Metropolitan Borough of Finsbury in 1899.
-In 1965, that borough was amalgamated with the Metropolitan Borough of Islington to form the London Borough of Islington.
+On 1 April 1915 the parish was abolished to form Finsbury.
+At the 1911 census (the last before the abolition of the parish), St Luke had a population of 28,976.
+In 1965, Finsbury borough was amalgamated with the Metropolitan Borough of Islington to form the London Borough of Islington.

 The eponymous parish church closed in 1959 after its structure was found to be unsafe, and the parish reunited with St Giles-without-Cripplegate.
 The church building has been restored and is now home to a concert hall and rehearsal space used by the London Symphony Orchestra.

 Geography

 The area of the former parish extends north from the City of London boundary to City Road, with a small part, around City Road Basin lying north of City Road.
 Goswell Road forms the western boundary with Clerkenwell, while the areas northern and eastern boundaries with the Shoreditch area of the London Borough of Hackney area have been adopted by the London Borough of Islington.
 St Luke's is inside the London Congestion Charging Zone, the Ultra Low Emission Zone, and is located in Zone 1.
 The nearest tube and railway stations are Barbican, Farringdon and Old Street.